Recusal of DHSMV Hearing Officer

 The court often emphasizes that administrative proceedings need not match the judicial model by containing all the formalities of judicial proceedings.
 Dixon v.
 Love, 431 U.S. 105, 115, 97 S.Ct.
 1723, 1729, 52 L.Ed.2d 172 (1977); Hadley v.
 Department of Administration, 411 So.2d 184 (Fla.
 1982).

 The courts note that combining fact-seeking and judicial functions in the same office does not automatically violate due process.
 State v.
 Johnson, 345 So.2d 1069 (Fla.
 1977) (upholding judge’s dual role in noncriminal traffic prosecutions).

 Mass Recusal of the BAR Hearing Officers

 In State of Florida, DHSMV v.
 Tidey, 946 So.2d 1223 (Fla.
 4th DCA 2007) [32 Fla.
-L. Weekly D157a], the motorist feared bias on the part of all hearing officer and sought “mass recusal” of all non-lawyer DHSMV hearing officers.
+L. Weekly D157a], the motorist feared bias on the part of all hearing officers and sought “mass recusal” of all non-lawyer DHSMV hearing officers.
 Id. at 1227, of all non-lawyer DHSMV hearing officers.